strangeforloop/laravel_contacts_project/readme.md

 ## Contacts Project

 This project demonstrates basic CRUD functionality with a Contacts resource.
 The following are the methods available on this resource:
+## How to Get Up and Running
+- Connect to a database with a "Contacts" table
+- Run `php artisan serve` and visit the address provided

 ### API Endpoints
 | HTTP Verbs | Endpoints | Action |